MR-JLTC/FINTRACT/README.md

 ```

 ### Windows Installation
-1. Download the system intaller file
+1. Download the system installer file
 2. Run the installer
 3. Click the .exe file